YoavOrenbach/HumanController/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The goal of this project is to allow dexterity challenged individuals who cannot operate a keyboard, mouse or any controller properly to play video games using body poses.
+The goal of this project is to to turn people into a game controller by playing games using body poses.
 You can choose any pose you like, map it to any keyboard or mouse input and play your favourite games with your desired poses at no extra cost.

 <p align="right">(<a href="#top">back to top</a>)</p>